gorkemblm/hrms/README.md

-# Human Resources Managment System Project
+# Human Resources Management System Project

 ### The following Dependencies were used
 - Spring Boot DevTools